sjp38/linux/Documentation/mm/damon/design.rst

 To know how user-space can do the configurations and start/stop DAMON, refer to :ref:`DAMON sysfs interface <sysfs_interface>` documentation.

+Users can also request each context execution to be paused and resumed.
+When it is paused, the kdamond does nothing but only online parameters updates including resume request handling.

+To know how user-space can pause/resume each context, refer to :ref:`DAMON sysfs context <sysfs_context>` usage documentation.

 Overall Architecture
 ====================